VisualComposer/builder/CONTRIBUTING.md

 upstream	git@gitlab.com:visual-composer-website-builder/builder.git (push)
 ```

+### Creating features

+Use Feature Branch workflow

+If you want to send you data to upstream you need to create merge request in Gitlab

 ### Bring builder up to date

 ```sh
 $ git checkout master && git pull upstream master # checkout
 $ git push
 ```

-If you want to send you data to upstream you need to create merge request in Gitlab